zokis/PyArtistry/README.md

 -   `RGB`: Constant for setting color mode to RGB.
 -   `HSB`: Constant for setting color mode to HSB (Hue, Saturation, Brightness).
 -   `HSL`: Constant for setting color mode to HSL (Hue, Saturation, Lightness).
+-   `CORNER`: Constant for setting rectMode and ellipseMode
+-   `CORNERS`: Constant for setting rectMode and ellipseMode
+-   `CENTER`: Constant for setting rectMode and ellipseMode
+-   `RADIUS`: Constant for setting rectMode and ellipseMode

 ## Noise Module